What is a Genetic Disorder?

 There are numerous organizations adding their voice to the growing body of education, research and patient support around genetic diseases.

-There are three types of genetic disorders: monogenic, multifactorial/pathway and chromosomal.
+There are three types of genetic disorders: monogenic, multifactorial and chromosomal.

 Monogenic disorders

 A mutation occurs in the DNA sequence of a single gene.
-Most monogenic disorders are rare diseases such as Pompe disease, Huntington’s disease, hemophilia and cystic fibrosis.
+Most monogenic disorders are rare diseases such as Pompe disease and hemophilia.

-These genetic diseases are caused by mutations in several genes and can be compounded by environmental factors such as smoking or diet.
+These genetic diseases are caused by a combination of genetic mutations and environmental factors such as smoking or diet.
 Common examples include heart disease, cancer and type 2 diabetes

 Chromosomal disorders

-These disorders occur when chromosomes (or parts of chromosomes) are missing or changed.
+These disorders occur when chromosomes (or parts of chromosomes) are missing, extra or changed.
 Chromosomes are the structures in which our DNA is stored in our cells.
 Down syndrome is an example of a chromosomal disorder.
 Gene therapy is not used to treat chromosomal disorders.

 AskBio AAV technology platform